emmanuelmartinezs/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

-A deep dive into Excel, as we know, Excel is a tool that can be used across all Organizations areas, including from household budgeting to complex financial analysis.
-Learning from the intricacies of Excel will draw on (and enhance) skills we may have already, like computer literacy, data literacy, and quantitative reasoning.
-Including advanced Excel features formulas, charts, and pivot tables.
+Biggest challenge was filtering the pivot table to visualize the relationship between parent category and years, adding the correct dataset into the Columns, Rows and Values.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

 > As Conclusions, our Line charts we can see by looking at our data that the months of **May and June** both have a greater success rate.
-> A bar chart **wouldn't** be able to convey this information in the same manner, so it's important to keep in mind the type of data story we want to tell.
+> A bar chart **wouldn't** be able to convey this information in the same manner.